When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 White bathroom corner, double sink and plant

-White is one of the primary color categories for a coastal-themed home.
-The combination here is spectacular because of the natural wood shelves and vanities.
-It almost makes me feel like I’m walking on a port deck.
+White is the backbone of coastal design.
+The combination here is spectacular because the white walls let the natural wood shelves and vanity take center stage.
+It creates a crisp, nautical feel, almost like walking onto a ship’s deck.

 7. Marine Blue